 All processes can share a single copy in RAM

-Requires recompilation of each program that uses the library
+Requires recompilation of every program that uses the library

 Portability